 Blowhole Beach is on the western edge of Deep Creek Conservation Park on South Australia’s Fleurieu Peninsula.
-It is about two hours from Adelaide, and you have to pay $11 for a National Park day pass to go there.
-Despite the fee, Blowhole Beach blows away everyone who visits – it is a stunning place!
+It is a 1 hour 45 minute drive from Adelaide.
+You will need a park pass, day passes cost between $10-$12 and can be bought online.
+Don’t let the fee put you off, Blowhole Beach blows away everyone who visits – it is a stunning place!

 Disclosure: Please note that some links in this post may be affiliate links, and at no additional cost to you, we earn a small commission if you make a purchase.
 Commissions are appreciated and go toward maintaining the Curious Campers website.

 The small beach is surrounded on both sides by steep rolling hills.
 The slopes are fringed by craggy black rocks that contrast against the white sand.
 Blowhole Creek meanders from the gully onto the sand, spilling an apron of pebbles onto the back of the beach.
 The ocean water can be as turquoise blue as anything you’ll see around a tropical island.

 In winter, the hills have a bright green cover of grass.
 This fades to straw yellow in summer but, regardless of the season, the scene is wonderful.
 From the beach or hills there are also fantastic views across Backstairs Passage to Kangaroo Island.